hxrts/rumpsteak-aura/docs/07_effect_extensions.md

-# Extension Architecture
+# DSL Extensions Part 1: Runtime Effect System

 The extension system enables domain-specific choreographic effects.
-Extensions maintain type safety and compose with algebraic effects.
+This is Part 1 of the DSL extension guide, covering the runtime effect system that handles execution-time extensions like logging, validation, and metrics.

+**Part 2** ([DSL Extensions Part 2: Syntax Extensions](08_syntax_extensions.md)) covers syntax-level extensions that add new grammar rules and custom protocol constructs to the choreographic DSL.

 ## Overview